surf1nb1rd/nim-prompt/README.md

 ### Live-colorized output

 By registering a procedure that can transform the output of the prompt it is possible to colour the user input live as they type.
-Just make sure not to change the length of the output as that messes with the cursor position ientifier.
+Just make sure not to change the length of the output as that messes with the cursor position identifier.

 ## License